wlsf82/protractor-helper/README.md

         const myElement = element(by.className("foo"));

-        protractorHelper.waitForElementPresence(someElement, "my element is not present", 3000);
+        protractorHelper.waitForElementPresence(myElement, "my element is not present", 3000);

         // ...
     });